Skip to main content

 • Consider the data types of queried columns.
 For example, arrays and structs might require additional handling using the explode and transform functions before exporting to CSV format.

-• Test your queries against your BigQuery tables to verify its columns are available for the export.
+• Test your queries against your BigQuery tables to verify its columns are available for export.

 Sample Query